-All majors in the program must make a grade of C or better in all courses designated with an asterisk ().
+All majors in the program must make a grade of C or better in all courses designated with an asterisk (\).

-All the listed courses are offered each term (excluding Summer) except Business English, Accounting I and Principles of Accounting I, and the Electronic Office.
+All the listed courses are offered each term (excluding Summer) except Business English, Personal Shorthand, Personal Shorthand Skill Building, Accounting I and Principles of Accounting I.